andrewyur/granular-synthesis-web/README.md

 - user is able to control parameters with graphs
 - user is able to create multiple structs, play multiple sounds
 - user can arrange sounds on a board, which dictates when they play

+I am so done with react after this, this sucks